Stop the PNM Towers on Tramway Blvd!

 What PNM is proposing

-• Build a new substation on the Paseo del Norte Frontage Road adjacent to Bernalillo County Fire Station #35
+• Building a new substation on the Paseo del Norte Frontage Road adjacent to Bernalillo County Fire Station #35

-• Place 90 ft transmission poles with 115 kV transmission lines along Paseo del Norte to Tramway and then south Tramway to Academy (see red line on the map below)
+• Placing 90 ft transmission poles with 115 kV transmission lines along Paseo del Norte to Tramway and then south Tramway to Academy (see red line on the map below)

-• String the transmission lines along the east side of Tramway, very close to the running and biking paths as well residents in Quail Ridge, Tramway Terrace and other Sandia Heights communities.
+• Stringing the transmission lines along the east side of Tramway, adjacent to the running and biking paths as well residents in Quail Ridge, Tramway Terrace and other Sandia Heights communities.

 Why Sandia Heights Residents Oppose the Tramway Blvd Transmission Line Route